kiluazoldick/Course_correct/replit.md

 # Corrige Tes Cours - Technical Documentation

 ## Overview
 Corrige Tes Cours is an AI-powered educational platform for French-speaking university students in Cameroon.
 It aims to enhance studying efficiency through automated course summaries, personalized quizzes, and performance tracking.
-The platform features a sales-focused landing page and a comprehensive user dashboard.
+The platform features a sales-focused landing page, an anonymous onboarding flow for conversion optimization, and a comprehensive user dashboard.
 It operates on a freemium model, offering both a free tier and a Premium subscription (1,500 XAF/month) with advanced features.
 Payment is processed via Mobile Money and credit cards through Lygos.
 The business vision is to provide accessible, AI-driven educational tools to improve student outcomes in Cameroon.

+**Latest Update (Jan 2025):** Implemented anonymous onboarding system allowing users to test the app (upload 1 course + generate summary) before creating an account, with seamless migration upon signup to maximize conversion rates.

 ## User Preferences
 Preferred communication style: Simple, everyday language.